Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 - Apply get dummies to the categorical columns selected
 - Termd is the target vector to the prediction model
 - Made a balanced dataset by using SMOTE technique.
-- Columns scaling was done
+- Data scaling was done
-- Data scaling
 ### Build a model
 - Exploring model performance of different ML regression algorithms
 - The most promising algorithm (NeuralNetwork) was adjusted.